OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/manual-upgrade.md

 To perform an in-place upgrade, follow these steps:

 :::problem
 There is a current issue where it is not importing your license key.
-Please back this up first from Configuration &#10140; License
+Please back this up first from {{Configuration,License}}.
 :::

 ### 1. Back up your Octopus 2.6 database and master key {#Manualupgrade-1.BackupyourOctopus2.6databaseandmasterkey}